yetanalytics/lrsql/doc/docker.md

 CMD ["bin/run_postgres.sh"]
 ```

 The resulting image will use the provided configuration file and run PostgreSQL.
+See [Getting Started](startup.md) for more configuration information.

 [<- Back to Index](index.md)